beholder-rpa/beholder-agent-image-builder-rpi4/README.md

 After the first boot, and dependencies are installed, the SD card can be cloned.

 See MANUAL.md for manual image building instructions.

+For automated builds, add an .env file with the following variables:
+ - WPA_SSID
+ - WPA_PASSPHRASE
+ - RPI_HOSTNAME
+ - RPI_TIMEZONE